4GeeksAcademy/machine-learning-content/06-12d-ml_algos/support-vector-machine.md

 -Coef() (influences impact of high vs low degree polynomials for polynomial or sigmoid kernels)

 -Epsilon (a margin term used for SVM regressions)

-**What are some possible uses of SVM models?**

-Support Vector Machine can be used for:

--Linear classification

--Non linear classification

--Linear Regression

--Non linear Regression

 **What common kernels can be used for SVM?**